learn-co-curriculum/cssi-4.8-python-string-methods/README.md

 ```
 Python doesn't add anything extra - if you want a space between your words, you need to put it there!

-What happens when you try to concatenate a string with a variable?
-What if the variable is holding a number?
+When you try to concatenate a string with a datatype other than another string you will get an error.
 ```
 TypeError: cannot concatenate 'str' and 'int' objects
 ```

 #Substrings
 A substring is a part of a string.
-Substrings work exactly as they sound; ‘super’ is a substring of the string ‘superfly’ because ‘super’ is a part of ‘superfly’.
 To get a substring from a string, use square brackets and specify the range of characters that you want from the string.
+Just like in javascript arrays and python lists, string characters are indexed starting at 0.

 Grabbing a specific character:
 ```
 >>> old_str = 'superfly'
 >>> print old_str[0]
 s
 ```
-Notice here, that old_str[0] gets the first character of the string.
-Just like in javascript arrays, string characters are indexed starting at 0.

-Grabbing a substring of a range of characters in a string looks like this
+Grabbing a substring of a range of characters:
 ```
 >>> old_str = 'superfly'
 >>> print old_str[0:4]